elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 since we're going to show them by default.
 So we're removing the `displayGamesList` field, and we're also going to add a new function called `initialCommand` that we're going to use soon to fetch our data from the API.
-Let's also go ahead and simplify our `Game` type by changing the field names to `title` and `description`, which will help the fields match to the same names that we have in our API.

-Here is the full updated code for the model section:
+Here is the full updated code for the model and init sections:

 ```elm
 type alias Model =